 Only if your business has a registered UK entity.
 Foreign companies without local registration must use an IOR service provider.

-Clearance can take 24–72 hours if documents and duties are in order.
+Clearance can take 24–72 hours if documents and duties are in order — once goods cleared through UK customs, the shipment proceeds directly to release and final delivery at the named destination.
 Complex shipments or missing paperwork can extend this timeframe.